AlivadTheImpala/school_vault/Chapter 6 Notes.md

 ### Eukaryotes
 The genome in eukaryotes by contrast is comprised of several double stranded DNA molecules, which are bound in proteins to form the structure of a chromasome.
 Every eukaryote species has a distinct number of chromosomes, humans contain 46.
 These human body cells, also known as somatic cells, contain two matched sets of chromosomes known as a diploid..
 If you split the chromosome in half you get the 2 individual chromatids that make up 1 chromosome.

 *n* represents a single set of chromosomes.
-Dispload is designated 2n
+Dispload is designated 2n.
+The matched pairs of chromosomes in a dipload are called homologous pairs.
+They are of similar length and contain specific genes in the same locations[[gen]]
 ![[Screenshot 2023-02-16 at 12.38.11.png]]